bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hormander.md

 * After Marcel Riesz retired in 1952 and went to the United States, Hörmander began working on the theory of partial differential equations.
 * He had been well prepared to study this topic from Riesz's excellent lectures and he was also supported by the two new professors, Lars Gårding and Åke Pleijel who were both working on that topic.
 * Before completing his doctorate, Hörmander spent the year 1953-54 doing military service but, since he was mainly undertaking defence research in Stockholm, he was able to continue reading mathematics during this time.
-* Hörmander had married Viveka while he was on military service and their first child, a daughter Gisela, was born in October 1954.
 * When he returned to Lund in the autumn of 1954 he lectured in Lars Gårding's seminar which was held once a week.
 * Hörmander was to give two lectures on Bourbaki style general topology and one of the postgraduate students at Lund, Vidar Thomée, attended his first lecture.
 * The problem was solved by Gårding who told Thomée that he would deliver the second lecture and Hörmander would teach him the necessary mathematics.